sabinadams/react-firebase-tailwind-boilerplate/README.md

 TailwindCSS is also set up and included in this starter, as well as Font Awesome icons.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Check out their docs if you are unsure how to run this project.
+Check out their docs if you want to know more about what it can offer.

 ## Setup